 What's the best whisky for the summer?
 I think whisky is a fantastic drink to enjoy all year round (OK, call me biased!).
 But some of my friends will say “oh isn’t whisky more of an Autumn or Winter drink?”.
 The answer I usually give is that it is a bit like wine or beer.
 In the winter, you might want a big bold red or a thick stout, while in the summer you might want a cold crisp white or a light IPA.
 The same is true of whisky.
 Whisky is not one category, it's a whole school of different flavours and characters.
 You can enjoy whisky in lots of different ways.

 You can enjoy whisky in lots of ways.
-One of the best ways to enjoy whisky in the summer is as a highball, or in cocktails.
+Some great ways to enjoy whisky in the summer include on the rocks, as a highball, or in cocktails.
 But, in this article, I want to focus on whisky to enjoy neat, or with a little water, in the warmer weather.

 As the days get warmer, and the evenings get lighter, I move away from the big sherry bombs or peat-head whiskies.
 I reach towards a different category of whisky: